Lasting Legacy of Walter Payton: A Look at the Influence on History

 November 1, 1999: Walter Payton's Death

-1999: City sticker featuring Payton created
+1999: City Sticker Featuring Payton Created

 2002: Establishment of Walter Payton Cancer Fund

-2006: LaDainian Tomlinson Mentions Payton as Mentor
+2006: LaDainian Tomlinson Mentions Payton as Inspiration

-September 2007: Walter Payton Liver Center Opens
+September 2007: Opening of Walter Payton Liver Center

-November 1, 2009: Tribute Video Aired
+November 1, 2009: Special Tribute Video Aired by Chicago Bears

 2010: Named Greatest Player in NFL History